Jean-Philippe Bolduc

-Jean-Philippe Bolduc is a former professional Canadian football defensive back.
-He was drafted by the Calgary Stampeders 38th overall in the fifth round of the 2016 CFL Draft and signed with the team on May 23, 2016.
+Jean-Philippe Bolduc is a Canadian former professional football defensive back.
+He was drafted by the Calgary Stampeders 38th overall in the fifth round of the 2016 CFL draft and signed with the team on May 23, 2016.
 He was released as part of final training camp cuts on June 19, 2016 and then signed with the Ottawa Redblacks on June 27, 2016.
 He won his first Grey Cup championship in his rookie year when the Redblacks defeated the Stampeders in the 104th Grey Cup.
 He played Canadian Interuniversity Sport football for the Laval Rouge et Or.
 He retired from football on June 15, 2021.